 Early research shows that stem cell therapy is safe and may be effective in the treatment of numerous medical conditions.

 Stem cells are unspecialized cells found in the human body that have the ability to self-replicate and develop into a variety of different cell types.
 In fact, all of the cells and tissues found in the body originated from stem cells.
 There are multiple different types of stem cells that are involved with the development of the human body including hematopoietic, mesenchymal, neural and epithelial stem cells.
 For more information on the main types of stem cells please visit our Stem Cell FAQ page here.

-Stem cells have been shown to exert a variety of therapeutic properties including anti-inflammatory, tissue repair, immune modulating and anti-microbial properties.
+Base on these published data, stem cells have been shown to exert a variety of therapeutic properties including anti-inflammatory, tissue repair, immune modulating and anti-microbial properties.
 These therapeutic properties often result in reduced inflammation and improvement of cellular function.
 Considering these properties, stem cell therapy is being actively researched for treating numerous acute, chronic and degenerative diseases.
 It is also being researched in other innovative and longevity medicine.

 To date, there is a significant amount of published human research that demonstrates the safety and efficacy of stem cell therapy in various medical conditions.
 Although the current data is encouraging in the clinical setting continuously reviewing emerging data is required.

 Ahvie Herskowitz, MD, President of ACAM

 Clinical Professor of Medicine at UC San Francisco (2014)

 (Read Dr. Herskowitz’s Bio Here)